 Two leading VoIP business phone providers are Ooma Office and 8×8.
 While both companies have been providing phone service for more than 10 years, there are differences in their offerings.

 In addition, 8×8 offers digital integrations.
-Therefore, if you have the tech infrastructure to accommodate Salesforce, you could benefit from these integrations, but for many other businesses, Ooma’s customer-facing, high-quality service is a better value for their business phone service.
+Therefore, if you have the tech infrastructure to accommodate Salesforce, you could benefit from these integrations.

-In comparing Ooma Office to 8×8 for the best phone service for your business, we find that Ooma Office phone service is priced 20 percent less than 8×8 Virtual Office Pro.
+In comparing Ooma Office to 8×8 for the best phone service for your business, we find that Ooma Office phone service is 20 percent cheaper than 8×8 Virtual Office Pro when paid on a monthly basis.
 While the features of the two services are comparable, what really sets things apart is the high level of user experience offered by Ooma.
-In its most recent comparison of the two services, PC Magazine reported that the majority of 8×8 users need tech support, and customers reported lower reliability compared to Ooma Office.

-Comparatively, Ooma Office leads in the VoIP industry, being ranked as the #1 VoIP provider for the past six years, according to PC Magazine’s Business Choice Awards (read more about choosing a VoIP provider).
+Comparatively, Ooma Office leads in the VoIP industry, being ranked the #1 VoIP provider for the past eight years, according to PC Magazine’s Business Choice Awards (read more about choosing a VoIP provider).

 Of particular note are Ooma’s top scores as a reliable small business phone provider and the likelihood of customers to recommend the service.